-Limited Common Area - Limited Common Area means those portions of the Common Area that serve only a limited number of Units and which may include, but specifically is not limited to, walkways, parking buildings or areas serving only specified lots and such other similar areas as may be designated by the Association.
+Limited Common Area - Limited Common Area means tThose portions of the Common Area that serve only a limited number of Units and which may include, but specifically is not limited to, walkways, parking buildings or areas serving only specified lots and such other similar areas as may be designated by the Association.
 The Limited Common Area will be managed and maintained by the Association at the expense of only the Owners of Units served thereby.
 Service Areas, as defined herein, are included within the term Limited Common Area.

 Main Structure/Building - This refers to the main living unit on the lot.
-The main living unit may not exceed thirty-five feet (35) in height.
+The main living unit may not exceed 35' in height.

 Mulch - In addition to mulch produced on island, the BHA recommends the use of natural wood mulch distributed by various processing facilities as a pre-bagged product.
 Typically, this type of mulch is sold at hardware and home improvement stores and garden centers.
+Mulch is encouraged only for temporary stabilization of disturbed areas and new plants.